Champagne socialist: United Kingdom

 The term has been used by left-wing commentators to criticise centrist views.
 Some traditional left-wingers regard the first Labour Prime Minister Ramsay MacDonald as a "champagne socialist" who betrayed the Labour movement.
-MacDonald's lavish lifestyle and his mingling with high society is supposed to have been a corrupting influence that led to the end of the Labour Government in 1931 and the eventual formation of the National Government.
+MacDonald's lavish lifestyle and his mingling with high society were supposed to have been corrupting influences that led to the end of the Labour Government in 1931 and the eventual formation of the National Government.
 More recently, the epithet has been levelled at supporters of the New Labour movement which brought Tony Blair to power in 1997.

 In an article about Oscar Wilde's 1891 essay "The Soul of Man under Socialism", political commentator Will Self expressed the view that Wilde could be considered an early champagne socialist because of his aesthetic lifestyle and socialist leanings.

 The writer and Labour supporter John Mortimer, when accused of being a champagne socialist, said that he preferred to be thought of as "more a Bollinger Bolshevik".

 In the fourth series of the British television comedy Absolutely Fabulous, Saffron is offered a job with New Labour.
 While she is at pains to avoid being seen as a champagne socialist, her grandmother considers the family to be "Bolly Bolsheviks".

 The label has also been applied to the Labour politician Geoffrey Robinson MP on account of his large personal fortune.
 Singer Charlotte Church has described herself as a "prosecco socialist", referring to the increasing popularity and lower price range of non-champagne sparkling wines such as prosecco and cava.

 In the UK, the term is often used by critics to disparage people with a leftwing political view.
-This argument claims that the champagne socialist espouses leftist views while enjoying a luxurious lifestyle; one example might include Labour Party supporters who stereotypically live in Inner London and consume highbrow media.
+This argument claims that the champagne socialist espouses leftist views while enjoying a luxurious lifestyle.

 This usage of the term has been criticised by Caitlin Moran as a fallacious argument, because she claims it assumes that only those who are poor can express an opinion about social inequality.
 Russell Brand made a similar point that the "hypocrisy" accusation serves to shut down discussion of the problem of inequality.